Norfolk Assembly: Early history

 As early as 1915, Ford Motor Company began planning a large assembly plant in Norfolk, projecting an initial investment of $300,000 ($7.4M in 2017 dollars), estimating an annual assembly of more than 2,000 cars and identifying several suitable sites.

 The Mayor of Norfolk, S. Heth Tyler, drove the first Model T off the Norfolk Assembly line on April 20, 1925.
 At the time, the plant was the largest non-seafaring-related manufacturing enterprise in Norfolk.
 During its first year, the plant produced 29,519 automobiles.

 The plant closed down Model T production in 1927 to gear up for Model A production.
 On February 21, 1928, the Norfolk FORD Assembly Plant began its production of the Model A Ford.

 In 1942, Ford sold the plant to the federal government for $2 million and it became the Naval Landing Force Equipment Depot.
 Ford repurchased the plant in 1946 for $400,000 less than the company had sold it for in 1942.

 Closure

 As of 2004, the plant's productivity ranked 17th-best among 45 truck assembly plants, producing a truck in 22 hours, 54 minutes – 83 minutes faster than the national average, operating at 109 percent capacity compared with 94 percent in 2003.
 As late as December 2005, it had appeared that Norfolk Assembly would not be closing.
 The plant was represented by United Auto Workers Local 919.

-A drawing was held the last week of June 2007, for the last F150 produced, a red 2007 F-150 Lariat, won by Corey Bauswell of Portsmouth, Virginia.
+A drawing was held the last week of June 2007, for the last F150 produced at the plant.
+The truck, a red 2007 F-150 Lariat, was won by Corey Bauswell of Portsmouth, Virginia.
 The last F-150 left the assembly line just after 7 AM on Thursday, June 28, 2007.